edson-a-soares/producer_consumer/README.md

         Unit/           source files for the ConsumerDaemon unit tests E2E/            source files for the ConsumerDaemon end-to-end tests

+Producer/               project and make/build files for the Producer module
+    include/            all header files for the Producer module Adapter/        all Producer module adapters
+        Producer/       all Producer module ports
+    src/                source files for the Producer module test/               project and make/build files for the Producer testsuite Resources/      any supporting files for the tests Integration/    source files for the Producer integration tests Unit/           source files for the Producer unit tests E2E/            source files for the Producer end-to-end tests

 ```

 ## Running with Docker